Mexican Stuffed Sweet Potatoes

 - Preheat oven to 400 degrees.
 Pierce sweet potatoes several times with a fork, then rub 1 tbsp olive oil onto the skins.
 Sprinkle with a small amount of kosher salt or sea salt.
 Bake until soft in the middle (around 45 minutes-1 hour, depending on how large your sweet potatoes are).

-- While sweet potatoes are baking, add 1 tbsp of olive oil to a skillet over medium heat.
+- While sweet potatoes are baking, add 1 tbsp of olive oil to a over medium heat.
 Add the ground turkey and cook until completely browned.
 Remove using a slotted spoon and set aside on a plate.

 - Add the onions and bell pepper to the skillet and saute until soft, about 5-6 minutes.